 By normally assessing the creditworthiness of new customers, we limit the risk of late payment and defaults by customers.
 We also conduct follow-up assessments and review credit lines on an ongoing basis.
 Receivables outstanding from existing customers are monitored, and the risk of defaults is assessed.
 This particularly applies to countries with budgetary problems and countries exposed to political risks.
-In 2014, we again worked on our receivables, taking certain measures such as factoring.
+In 2015, we again worked on our receivables, taking certain measures such as factoring.

 As a global corporation, Fresenius is subject to numerous tax codes and regulations.
+Risks arising therefrom are identified and evaluated on an ongoing basis.
 The Fresenius Group's companies are subject to regular tax audits.
 Any changes in tax regulations or resulting from tax audits could lead to higher tax payments.

-Fresenius' debt was € 15,454 million as of December 31, 2014.
+Fresenius' debt was €14,796 million as of December 31, 2015.
 The debt could limit the ability to pay dividends, arrange refinancing, be in compliance with its credit covenants, or implement the corporate strategy.
 Other financing risks could arise for Fresenius in the case of an ongoing general financial market crisis.
 We reduce these risks through a high proportion of mid- and long-term funding with a balanced maturity profile.
-Our financing agreements contain covenants requiring us to comply with certain financial rations and additional financial criteria.
+Our financing agreements contain covenants requiring us to comply with certain financial ratios and additional financial criteria.
 Non-compliance with these covenants could result in a default and acceleration of the debt under the agreements.

 Additional information on conditions and maturities can be found in Note 17 of the Notes.